-- 6.5.10.
-If the unit is planned to be out of service and partially drained for less than 4 days and low numbers of fish are trapped, then it will not be necessary to remove fish from draft tubes as long as an adequate safety pool is maintained.
-Adequate inspections will be conducted to ensure the safety pool is maintained and fish are in good condition. - 7.
-Forebay Debris Removal.
+7. Forebay Debris Removal.

 Debris can impact fish passage conditions in several ways.
-It can plug or block trash racks, VBSs, gatewell orifices, dewatering screens, and facility piping, resulting in impingement, injuries, and descaling of fish. - 7.1.
-Debris is removed by operating the ice and trash sluiceway at Powerhouse One, the corner collector at Powerhouse Two, or passing it through the spillway with special spill gate operation. - 7.2.
+It can plug or block trash racks, VBSs, gatewell orifices, dewatering screens, and facility piping, resulting in impingement, injuries, and descaling of fish.

+- 7.1.
+Debris is removed by operating the ice and trash sluiceway at PH1, the corner collector at PH2, or passing it through the spillway with special spill gate operation. - 7.2.
 Special spill operations that don't follow the normal spill schedule or volume limits will be coordinated prior to their execution.
 Normally, the project shall contact CENWP-OD at least two workdays prior to the day the special operation is required.
 Using information provided by the project, CENWP-OD will coordinate with FPOM and with RCC, as necessary.
-Once the coordination is complete, RCC will issue a Teletype detailing the special operations. - 8.
-Response to Hazardous Materials Spills.
+Once the coordination is complete, RCC will issue a Teletype detailing the special operations.

+8. Response to Hazardous Materials Spills.

 Bonneville Project's guidance for responding to hazardous substance spills is contained in its Emergency Spill Response Plan.
-This guidance will be followed in case of a spill. - 8.1.
+This guidance will be followed in case of a spill.

+- 8.1.
 Project Fisheries will be contacted as soon as possible after a hazardous material release and prior to any modification to fishway operations.
 The project biologist will in turn contact the CENWP-OD biologist and FPOM.
 Attempts should be made to first contact the project biologist on duty.
 During fish passage season there is a project biologist on duty seven days a week.
-If a project biologist cannot be reached by radio or in the office, attempts to contact Project Fisheries will occur in the following order: - 1.
-Ben Hausmann- home and mobile numbers are available in the Control Room. - 2.
-Jon Rerecich-home and mobile numbers are available in the Control Room. - 3 Kasey Welch- mobile number available in the Control Room. - 4.
-Andrew Traylor- home and mobile numbers are available in the Control Room - 5.
-Bern Klatte or Tammy Mackey-home and mobile numbers are available in the Control Room. - 9.
-Endnotes.
+If a project biologist cannot be reached by radio or in the office, attempts to contact Project Fisheries will occur in the following order (contact information is available in the Control Room): - 1.
+Ben Hausmann, Supervisory Fishery Biologist - 2.
+Jon Rerecich, Fishery Biologist - 3.
+Andrew Traylor, Fishery Biologist - 4.
+Bern Klatte, Fisheries Section Supervisor, or Tammy Mackey, Fishery Biologist

+9. Endnotes.
 (Not applicable to this Project)

-Table BON-15.
-Turbine operating ranges within 1% turbine efficiency range for Bonneville Powerhouse One MGR Units 1-10.
+Table BON- 15.
+Turbine Operating Ranges Within 1% of Best Efficiency for Bonneville Dam Powerhouse One MGR Units 1-10.